2016 is over, you may think you missed something important? Don't worry, we are going to review what were the main trends.

 Build sites like it's 1995

-Static web site are fast, robust and easy to maintain.
+Static web sites are fast, robust and easy to maintain.

 SSG are very popular because there are a lot of very good solutions to host static web site for free: